What Is the Relationship Between Luck and Happiness?

 Our human brains are not biologically equipped to be tranquil and peaceful when “the unimaginable” strikes.
 It doesn’t make sense to waste time or energy worrying that something terrible could happen when it most likely won’t.
 As a result, we don’t deal well with sudden change.

-However, knowing that black swans exist and acknowledging their reality helps us to be more adaptable when and if they do come.
+However, knowing that black swans exist and acknowledging their reality helps us adapt when and if they do come.
 The Stoics practically specialized in this kind of thinking.
 “No man is crushed by misfortune unless he has first been deceived by prosperity,” Seneca notes.

 Knowing you aren’t special or immune is the first step.